bolderbrush10/SearchlightAssault/README.md

 ### Known Issues:

+- [Mitigated] The map editor doesn't fire events when creating / removing entities in some tabs, which would cause crashes, so we must manually search for turrets while the editor runs, causing lag.

 - [Mitigated] Players right clicking to destroy a ghost searchlight can leave behind ghost signal-interfaces

 - [Mitigated] It's possible to 'fake out' the turtle near the edge of the searchlight range